karabatov/sicp/README.md

 > Widely known simply as “SICP” and praised by many developers, this is an introductory Computer Science course at MIT turned into a book.
 It uses a dialect of Lisp for instruction (remember how useful it is to learn a language different from what you know?) and moves assuredly and swiftly through some advanced concepts.
 >
 > We’re not aiming to replicate a Computer Science degree, but to revisit or learn the fundamentals.
-Again, you don't _need_ to read [it] or do the exercises, but [it is] fun and accessible if you’re diligent, and you can learn a lot even if you're more experienced.
+Again, you don't _need_ to read [it] or do the exercises, but [it is] fun and accessible if you're diligent, and you can learn a lot even if you're more experienced.

 Never worked through the whole book myself (and I feel like my software construction skills are lacking), so I decided to take my own advice and do all 356 exercises.
 This is going to be fun (cue Dwarf Fortress fun meme).